KillSwitch

 instance.

-In this chapter we will describe a typical usage of KillSwitch
+In this chapter we will describe a typical usage of KillSwitch as a mechanism

 to enforce execution time limits.
 Then, we will discuss the implementation

-must address to be correct.
+complexities that KillSwitch must address to be correct.

-are valid for termination only on the instance call after they are
+KillSwitch are valid for termination only on the instance call after they are

 created, or until an instance is reset.
 When a call into a guest returns, the

-signal is replaced, and an attempt to
+shared state by which KillSwitch signal is replaced, and an attempt to

-will fail with an Err
+terminate will fail with an Err.

-used as a timeout mechanism
+Example: KillSwitch used as a timeout mechanism

-This example is taken from lucet_runtime_tests::timeout::timeout_in_guest
+This example is taken from lucet_runtime_tests::timeout::timeout_in_guest:

 #![allow(unused)] fn main() { let module = mock_timeout_module(); let region = <TestRegion as RegionCreate>::create(1, &Limits::default()) .expect("region can be created"); let mut inst = region .new_instance(module) .expect("instance can be created"); let kill_switch = inst.kill_switch(); // Spawn a thread to terminate the instance after waiting for 100ms. let t = thread::Builder::new() .name("killswitch".to_owned()) .spawn(move || { thread::sleep(Duration::from_millis(100)); assert_eq!(kill_switch.terminate(), Ok(KillSuccess::Signalled)); }) .expect("can spawn a thread"); // Begin running the instance, which will be terminated remotely by the KillSwitch. match inst.run("infinite_loop", &[]) { Err(Error::RuntimeTerminated(TerminationDetails::Remote)) => { // the result of a guest that was remotely terminated (a KillSwitch at work) } res => panic!("unexpected result: {:?}", res), } // wait for the KillSwitch-firing thread to complete t.join().unwrap(); }